niruse/HA_Expand_Options/searchable-list-card-main/README.md

 Inspired by [postlund](https://github.com/postlund)'s [search-card](https://github.com/postlund/search-card)

+# The key difference in my version is that it retains the last search instead of resetting it.

 A Todo List card with search capabilities.

 This is a very early version, done very quick and dirty.